[Updated July 2020]

 Here are some example images taken with these cameras:

-These cameras worked well for the campers and produced comparable images as more expensive cameras.
-For these cameras, the lens is built into the body, so you won’t be upgrading to more fancy lenses later.
-Still, it’s a good way to stay under budget and see if your kiddo sticks with photography before spending a lot more money.
+These cameras worked fine for campers and were sometimes able to produce comparable images as more expensive cameras.
+For some of these cameras, the lens is built into the body, so you won’t be upgrading to different lenses later.
+Still, it’s a good way to stay under budget and see if your kiddo sticks with photography before spending more money.

-The benefits of these cameras are that they come with some form of zoom, take fairly hi-resolution images, and also typically include image stabilization.
+Importantly, the benefits of these cameras are that they have a way to set shutter speed and aperture, have some form of zoom, take fairly hi-resolution images, and also typically include image stabilization for sharper images:

-Wait, what about cameras that didn’t lead to great experiences?
+Wait, what about cameras that did not lead to great experiences?

 - Kodak EASYSHARE C1550.
 Frustrating battery life and no clear way to adjust aperture or shutter speed settings.